What Cancer Taught Me About Life: A Personal Journey of Reflection

 I realized that life, as I had been conducting it, would have to change dramatically.
 I would have to change my persona from a healthy person to someone in a struggle with cancer.
 Work could no longer be my top priority.
 Suddenly I was faced with the prospect of prolonged illness and even death, and nothing mattered more to me than my husband, my children, my family, and my close friends.

-I began meditating daily using the Headspace app that has a special series for cancer patients in its library which eased my anxiety and stopped my mind from racing ahead.
+I began meditating daily using the Headspace app, which has a special series for cancer patients in its library, which eased my anxiety and stopped my mind from racing ahead.
 I made chemotherapy my friend and visualized it encircling my tumor and suffocating it.
 I embraced the studies that showed exercise can enhance the chemotherapy treatment and prevent recurrence while boosting your mood and preventing weight gain.
-I exercised every day, running or walking, even when my legs felt like lead, my energy was depleted and my stomach queasy.
+I exercised every day, running or walking, even when my legs felt like lead, my energy was depleted, and my stomach queasy.

 You don’t have to lose your hair

 Despite my oncologists warning me that with this type and amount of chemotherapy, I would definitely go bald, I kept my hair.
 Most women with cancer will tell you that baldness is the side effect they dread most (and I was one of them).
 We have just been told we may or will lose a breast, and now we will lose the other feature that defines our femininity — our hair.
 But the Internet is full of testimonials suggesting that using cold caps — a method of freezing the scalp to -35 degrees c. before, during, and after the chemo infusion — stops it from reaching the fast-dividing hair cells and thus prevents hair loss.